mikisvaz/rbbt/index.md

 * Enough syntactic sugar to make a cake thanks to ruby meta-programming and the principle of convention over configuration

+Using these features, dozens of workflows have been produced serving functionalities, resources, knowledge bases, and reports

 Where has Rbbt been used?